-- 1. University Application: Prospective students as outlined in BOR Policy 2.2.1.1 are required to complete an application for admission. - 2.
+- 1. University Application: Prospective students shall complete an application for admission. - 2.
+Residency: Students must provide residency per BOR Policy 3.1.1 and BOR Policy 2.2.1.1. - 3.
+Immunization Records: Students must comply with South Dakota Codified Law as outlined in BOR Policy 2.2.1.2. - 4.
 Transcript: Students in this classification do not need to submit a transcript.
-However, if a student determines to later move to a degree-seeking program, a transcript or other educational record will be required. - 3.
-Residency: Students must provide residency per BOR Policy 3.1.1 Resident and Nonresident Classification of Students and BOR Policy 2.2.1.1.
+However, if a student determines to later move to a degree-seeking program, a transcript or other educational record will be required.